gklyne/I-D/app/app.md

 might not be globally unique, and could be vulnerable to attacks such as "climbing out" of the root directory.

-Mobile applications that are distributed as a package may bundle resources such as stylesheets with relative URI references to images and fonts.
+Mobile and Web applications that are distributed as packages may bundle resources such as stylesheets with relative URI references to images and fonts.